 Level 2: Advanced Phishing Penetration Testing

-Instead of merely sending phishing emails, an advanced level phishing penetration test not only allows an organization to test the efficiency of training programs and measure effectiveness but it also helps in assessing the maturity of their security program through the following set of steps:
+Instead of merely sending phishing emails, an advanced level phishing penetration test not only allows an organization to test the efficiency of training programs and measure effectiveness but also helps in assessing the maturity of their security program through the following set of steps: